 Updated 12/7/16 from an article originally published 1/2/2013.

 Imagine you see a weather report calling for freezing temperatures and realize that all your cold-weather clothing is in storage.
-With temperatures plummeting and the wind whipping, you make the trip to your storage unit and start digging through boxes looking for your sweaters, coats, and boots.
+With temperatures plummeting and the wind whipping, you make the trip to your self storage unit and start digging through boxes looking for your sweaters, coats, and boots.

 Before you know it, a stack of boxes has tipped over, half of your belongings are outside of the storage unit, and you still haven’t found your boots.
 As bad as that may sound, imagine the frustration when one week later you realize all of your holiday decorations and bakeware are also in storage.